SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-1-1-handled-access-denied-error-on-updating-file-property-type.md

 ticket: CTM-724
 version: 1019.1.1
 ---
-The 'Access Denied' error message is no longer displayed to the users attempting to update the file property type in the **Subassets** page.
+The "Access denied" error message is no longer displayed on attempting to update the file property type in the **Subassets** page.